 For international Business Class travellers, Qantas offers a range of services to make catching your flight a breeze.
 One of those services is Chauffeur Drive, which will have professional drivers take you to and from the airport for free.
 Also worth noting is that Qantas allows for check-in up to 90 minutes before your flight takes off.
 Of course, if you really want to ensure everything runs smoothly, then your best bet is to show up extra early and kill some time in the Qantas Business Class Lounge.

-We’ve already covered the Guide to Australia’s Best Distilleries, so this time we’re checking out the one in Melbourne Airport.
+We’ve already covered the 17 Best Australian Whiskey Brands to Drink Right Now, so this time we’re checking out the one in Melbourne Airport.
 Open to First and Business Class passengers (along with certain club members and frequent flyers), the Qantas Business Class Lounge in Melbourne offers fast Internet, clean workstations, Apple computers, a newspaper/magazine rack, an all-day barista service, a range of self-serve beverages (including alcoholic ones), a special menu item of the day and a generous buffet.
 There are waiters on hand to take your order if you want to try the menu item of the day, and a barista to make your delicious latte, but for the most part you’re free to help yourself when it comes to food and drink.
 Overall, the atmosphere is relaxed, if not somewhat economic in terms of space.
 Nevertheless, there are far worse ways for a Business Class traveller to pass the time while waiting for his or her flight.

 Qantas 787 Dreamliner Business Class Seats